 Keeshonds are not only super cute– they’re also a ball of fun.
 They aren’t aggressive in the slightest.
 They love to play and fool around and are quick to pick up on tricks.
 They thrive on approval and only want to be a part of your day.
 They also have a characteristic where they “smile” by showing their teeth.

 12. Cairn Terrier

-Cairn Terriers are lively dogs with a true peppy terrier personality.
-They think they are in charge— and that’s the end of it.
+Cairn Terriers are lively dogs with true peppy terrier personalities.
+They think they are in charge—and that’s the end of it.
 That doesn’t mean they aren’t sweethearts when they want to be.
-They are very loyal and affectionate with their owners.
+They are very loyal and affectionate to their owners.
 However, they may enjoy chasing around household cats or smaller wildlife outdoors.

 13. Alaskan Malamute